IBM/zOS-BCPii/Example-QueryInfo-REXX/README.md

       - specify `LOCAL_LPAR` to default to the LOCAL LPAR
       - **required**
   - *–v* is an optional parameter that will turn on verbose JSON parser tracing
+  - *–I* is an optional parameter indicates the exec is running in an ISV REXX environment

 **sample invocation in TSO:**
 <br>RXQUERY1 has been copied into data set HWI.HWIREST.REXX